horvathcso/horvathcso.github.io/O-blog/O-blog.markdown

-My aim is to write about my current competition and training journey here.
-Additionally I may write about my past experiences in the orienteering world.
+My aim is to document my current sport journey, mostly for myself, but maybe others find it interesting to read as well.
+Additionally, I may write about my past events as well.

+As lately I am struggling to find motivation for training, my aim is to attempt to run sub 15min 5000m before the end of 2026.
+And get prepared for that while enjoying racing and training in orienteering as well.

 You can find some of my past result and achievements in the [Achievements page](/O-blog/Achievements)